Julian Bunn Davidson House

 The Julian Bunn Davidson House is a historic house at 410 South Battery Street in Little Rock, Arkansas.
 It is the only formerly residential structure in Arkansas capitol district, currently housing state offices.
-It is a single-story Mid-Century Modern structure, designed by local architect Julian Bunn Davidson for his family and built in 1951.
+It is a single-story Mid-Century Modern structure, designed by local architect Julian B. Davidson for his family and built in 1951.
 It is a high-quality example of the modern style, and the only one in this region of the city.

 The house was listed on the National Register of Historic Places in 2014.